 Great Lakes Books Series

-Editor: Charles K. Hyde, Wayne State University
+Series Editor: Thomas Klug, Wayne State University

 The Great Lakes Books Series specializes in books of regional interest and importance to Michigan and the entire Great Lakes region.
 Inaugurated in 1986 to honor Michigan's 1987 sesquicentennial, the series currently includes titles on Michigan and regional history, the Upper Peninsula, military history, the Great Lakes and maritime history, Detroit history and culture, automotive history, art and architecture, literature, sports, ecology and the environment, and books for young readers.